HNLMS Mercuur: Modernization

 In 2015 Damen Group won an order for the maintenance and modernization of the torpedo support ship Mercuur.
 The ship underwent modifications including; a different design of the bridge, a whole range of new electronic equipment, and a reinforced bow.
 Damen also announced that the interior of Mercuur would re-designed, such as the kitchen and living quarters.
 Mercuur arrived on 7 September 2015 at Damen Shipyards Den Helder for her modernization to start.
 It was towed to Damen Shiprepair Harlingen for the final phase of the refurbishment six months later.
 After the modernization was complete, Mercuur was expected to stay in service in the RNN until at least 2025.
 However, Mercuur will be replaced before 2034 alongside other navy ships.

 In April 2017 the modernized Mercuur took part in a shakedown cruise to test her upgrades.

 Support role

 Mercuur has several tasks that all involve supporting the Dutch submarines.
 Firstly, Mercuur will always take part in training exercises which involve the submarines of the RNN, during these exercises Mercuur functions mostly as target ship.
+The exercises are regularly held in the Norwegian fjords.
 Another task of the Mercuur is that it performs tests and experiments with torpedoes that are used by the four Dutch submarines.
 Besides tests and experiments it also performs maintenance on the torpedoes.